Nicouschulas/MCKart-DP/README.md

 ## License

 MCKart-2.0 Datapack  © 2023 by SkyblockSquad is licensed under CC BY-SA 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/

+## **🆘 Need Help?**
+If you encounter any problems, bugs, or have questions about the plugin, please don't hesitate to contact me directly.
+I'll be happy to take a look and provide support!
+Your positive experience is our priority.